Skip to Content

 Baking at the Right Temperature

-One of the most common reasons that your puff pastry didn’t rise is the baking temperature.
-Puff pastry needs to be baked in a very hot oven of about 400 degrees.
-This high heat is necessary to create enough steam in the oven, so the dough rises.
+Puff pastry must be baked in a hot oven between 375 and 400 degrees.
+This high heat is necessary to create enough steam to push the dough up.

 What happens if the temperature is too low?
 Low oven temperatures can cause the puff pastry to fall flat and sink in on itself.